uwcartlab/webmapping/Chapter12/readme.md

 Chapter 12: Coordinated Interactions
 =================================

-Welcome to Week 11, the final set of lessons in Geography 575!
-In Week 11, we discuss linking interactions in D3 between your map and additional visualization.
-Week 11 includes two lessons and concludes with your final Lab 2 coordinated visualization:
+Welcome to Chapter 12, the final set of lessons in Geography 575!
+In Chapter 12, we discuss linking interactions in D3 between your map and additional visualization.
+Chapter 12 includes two lessons and concludes with your final Lab 2 coordinated visualization:

 *   In Lesson 1, we implement the _reexpress_ operator for changing the visualized attribute using the menu selection interface style.
 Lesson 1 also introduces you to D3 transitions that add visual  feedback as the user interacts with the coordinated visualizations.
 *   In Lesson 2, we implement a _retrieve_ operator linked between the map and visualization.

-After this week, you should be able to:
+After this chapter, you should be able to:

 *   Implement the _reexpress_ operator using menu selection to change the attribute in both the map and linked visualization.
 *   Implement the _retrieve_ operator using direct manipulation to link enumeration units on the map to elements in the linked visualization.